RenderKit/embree/readme.txt

 CPUs supporting SSE, AVX, and AVX2 instructions, and requires at least a CPU with support for SSE2.

-The Xeon Phi[TM] version of Embree only works under Linux in 64bit mode.
-For compilation of the the Xeon Phi[TM] code the Intel Compiler is required.
+The Xeon Phi™ version of Embree only works under Linux in 64bit mode.
+For compilation of the the Xeon Phi™ code the Intel Compiler is required.
 The host side code compiles with GCC, CLANG, and the Intel Compiler.

 == Compiling Embree on Linux and Mac OS X  ==